dolthub/go-mysql-server/README.md

 [Dolt](https://www.doltdb.com), a SQL database with Git-style versioning, is the main database implementation of this package.
 Check out that project for reference implementations.
-Hope into the Dolt discord [here](https://discord.com/invite/RFwfYpu) if you want to talk to some of the core developers behind GMS.
+Or, hop into the Dolt discord [here](https://discord.com/invite/RFwfYpu) if you want to talk to the core developers behind GMS.

 ## Scope of this project